canonical/k8s-snap/docs/src/howto/storage.md

 ```

 ## Configure Storage
-While the storage option comes with sensible defaults, you can customize it to meet your requirements.
+While the storage option comes with sensible defaults, you can customise it to meet your requirements.
 Obtain the current configuration by running:

 ```sh
 sudo k8s get storage